ollayf/aibe-test/README.md

 1. Abstract env configuration file to safely store JWT secret
 2. Swagger docs
 3. Add a more robust class for google sheet: difficult to add new fields and ensure columns are 'aligned'
-4. Fix hardcoding of google sheet (ideally done when env vars are set up)
+4. Fix hardcoding of google sheet name, project id, storage bucket (ideally done when env vars are set up)